Ishan-Kanishka/Ishan-Kanishka/README.md

 ## 🚀 What I'm Up To

-- 🎮 Building things that can make our life easier
+- 🎮 Building things that can make our life easier.
-- 🌐 Developing web applications with JavaScript, HTML, CSS, and TypeScript
+- 🌐 Developing web applications with JavaScript, HTML, CSS, and TypeScript.
 - 📝 Experimenting with new ideas and learning about software development, Project Management, Data analysis, Embedded Systems and Networking.

 ## 🎓 About Me